tis-lab/tox-class/docs/index.md

 Register at http://bit.ly/mtip_nu

-Note that if the workshop is oversubscribed, a second date will be considered.
-Members of CTSA institutions will be prioritized.

 ### Agenda

 **Note: This content is still under development; timing of each lesson is approximate and includes time for putting it into practice.**